 - Updating the ledgers regularly in chronological order

 - Processing daily banking activities

-- Reconciling accounts to assure the accuracy of the booking
+- Reconciling accounts to ensure the accuracy of the booking

 - Delivering financial reports regularly, usually every end of the month

-- Notifying management of every finance issues and variance
+- Notifying management of every finance issue and variance

 - Paying taxes and taking care of tax returns if needed

 - Monitoring cash flows and annual company budget